sahil-yindii/frontend_dev_challenge/PROBLEM.md

 2. Make sure `solutions.md` is at the repo root.
 3. Reply to the assessment email with the repository link.

 Good luck — and enjoy.
-This is genuinely the work we do every week.